In order to file a marine insurance claim, it is necessary to submit the following documents by the policyholder –

 - Copies of the correspondence exchanged between you and the insurance company

-As in this case, L.J Engineering had also filed a police report, the marine insurance company also asked for the copy of police report or FIR.
-The insurer checked to make sure that proper care was taken while transporting goods.
-Also, the insurer scrutinised the survey report submitted by its surveyor and settled the claim accordingly.
+As in this case, L.J Engineering had also filed a police report, the marine insurance company also asked for a copy of the police report or FIR.
+The insurer checked to make sure to take proper while transporting goods.
+Also, the insurer scrutinized the survey report submitted by its surveyor and settled the claim accordingly.